BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique furniture.

 Inspect your furniture regularly for lifting mouldings or veneer, which will sound hollow if lightly tapped.

-Also check for loose joints, water damage or fresh furniture beetle (woodworm) holes, particularly around May/June.
+Check for loose joints, water damage or fresh furniture beetle (woodworm) holes, particularly in May/June.

-If repair is required, use a reputable restorer.
+If repair is required, always use a reputable restorer.

 A BADA dealer will be happy to recommend a suitable specialist.